lxylxy123456/uberxmhf/bug_073/README.md

 Looks like BIOS has does a lot of work for PCI.
 Maybe when booting without UEFI the BIOS already sets up the serial ports.
 However in UEFI it no longer works.

+Looks like what we need to do is called "PCI Device Enumeration".
+See Chapter 9.

 ### QEMU

 Also it looks like QEMU supports a device called "pci-serial".
 Maybe we can use